rse-ops/proposals/docs/_proposals/drafts/research-software-registry.md

 click through an interface, select some number of libraries to try, and then get a development environment with them ready to go.
 If I'm an HPC admin, I'd like to be able to click click click and get modules to install on my system for my user.
-The environment might have some set of checks to register the software (e.g., "This software is installed on the HPC system" or check it "We looked at the SBOM and aren't concerned about any of the dependencies).
+The environment might have some set of checks to register the software (e.g., "This software is installed on the HPC system" or check it "We looked at the SBOM and aren't concerned about any of the dependencies").

 ## Strategies

 There are two general strategies we can take:

-1. Place the burden of build and deploy on the individual project, meaning they can add a workflow file and token (after logging in) to authenticatee their project.
+1. Place the burden of build and deploy on the individual project, meaning they can add a workflow file and token (after logging in) to authenticate their project.
 2. Provide custom builders and a registry so a webhook triggers a remote builder (akin to Singularity Hub).

 The pros of 1. are that each project is resposible for the success of their builds.
 The con is that we don't control them.
 The benefit of 2. is that we control them, but then the con is that we are responsible for them.
 Also, with a custom registry we can implement mostly anything we think of (e.g., custom builders).